Jay-Mukhtarov/ziyotektest1/README.md

 # ziyotektest1
-test conflict commit
+test second commit
-more updates
+adding changes
 .gitignore will ignore files in the "passwords" folder